WebberZone/better-search/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 2.5.0 =
-New admin interface to view the popular searches, improvements to the banned words filter, etc.
+Import/export settings, enhancements and bug fixes.
 For details on the update check the changelog and release post on https://webberzone.com